seeker_ii

 I find Seeker most interesting when it's directly communicating with Eurorack rather than just being played through it.
 Seeker supports the classic voltage and gate patterns but also has a number of more unexpected things I've found useful.
 Clock has a huge range and has brought a new perspective to how I use modular effects.

-Try: Connect Looped Random to anything that takes CV that noticably affects sound.
+Try: Connect Looped Random to anything that takes CV that noticeably affects sound.
 Pick eight steps and two loops.
 Quantize and set a small CV range.
 Voltage melodies.

 OSC | Mode (3B)